 “We are not sure whether the rhinitis causes the increased frequency of headaches or whether the migraine attacks themselves produce symptoms of rhinitis in these patients.
 What we can say is if you have these symptoms, you are more likely to have more frequent and disabling headaches.”

 People with family members suffering from migraine are more likely to develop migraine themselves, and scientists at the University of California, San Francisco have found a genetic mutation that is common in those with the most typical type of migraine.
 The research team, led by a Howard Hughes Medical Institute investigator, found a mutation in the gene casein kinase I delta (CKIdelta).
-Researchers studied two families in which migraine was common and discovered the genetic mutation, then recreated that mutation in laboratory mice.
+Researchers studied two families in which migraine was common.
+They discovered the genetic mutation, then recreated that mutation in laboratory mice.

 Another larger study of 11,000 migraine sufferers found other genetic links to migraine without aura.
 While the science continues to develop, it is clear that family history is a powerful cause of migraine vs. headache, with 80% of migraine sufferers having at least one family member who also has migraines.